amarinjs/sitio/_posts/2020-03-06-routing-reference.md

 When a router is booted its first task is to learn who its neighbors are.

-So it sends **'HELLO'** packets on each of its lines.
+So it sends **HELLO** packets on each of its lines.
 The router on the other end is expected to reply giving its name.

 When we have multiple routers on a single broadcast domain *Figure 5-11(a)*, it leads to wasteful messages.